 - Your furnace may experience early wear and tear, which can shorten its lifespan.

-Indicators That Your Furnace May Be Too Small
+How to Know Your Furnace May Be Too Small

 - Your house is cold even with the heat turned on, or has cold pockets.

 - A small furnace will overcompensate by running constantly, meaning your heating bills will be costly (although less so than a furnace that’s too big).

 - The furnace may burn out quickly due to constantly being on.